-1. Registrant numbers The budget for registration income is based on the following: Number of registrants invited to renew at next renewal period: 25,486 Net registration growth FY 24/25 2.
+1. Registrant numbers The budget for registration income is based on the following: Number of registrants invited to renew at next renewal period: 26,879 Lapse rate of renewals: 2.
 Board and committee expenses This covers the meeting costs of the National Board and its committees' obligations under the National Law.
 Costs include sitting fees, travel and accommodation while attending meetings for the Board.
 3. Legal, tribunal costs, and expert advice These costs are incurred in the management of complaints against practitioners (notifications), statutory offences and registration matters.
 The costs do not include the significant Board and committee costs, including sitting fees, related to notifications.
 These are included in Note 2 above.
 Also not included are the material staff costs in each state and territory office relating directly to notifications.
 These are included in "indirect expenditure" below.
-4. Accreditation Accreditation expenses include the costs of funding provided to the Board's Accreditation Committee for accreditation functions and related projects.
+4. Accreditation Accreditation expenses include the costs of funding provided to the Australian Dental Council for accreditation functions and related projects.
 5. Other direct expenditure Costs associated with the Board's work on registration standards, policies, and guidelines.
-This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the Board's work publication of material to guide the profession, such as the Board's newsletter clinical advisers Board member professional development, and policy development and projects.
-6. Indirect expenditure Indirect expenditure includes all resources, systems and infrastructure managed by Ahpra to support the National Boards and committees, to manage core regulatory functions including registration, notifications, compliance, accreditation, and professional standards, along with support services and a contribution to strategic initiatives.
-These costs are allocated between cost activity 1 - 3 listed below.
-Cost activity 4 includes the continuation of the Business Transformation program.
-Effective from 1st July 2024, indirect expenditure are shared by the National Boards using a detailed allocation methodology that has been approved by all National Boards.
-The allocation of Ahpra's cost activities are as follows: 1.
-Registration costs \$1.9m 2.
-Notification costs \$2m 3.
-Compliance costs \$0.8m 4.
-Strategic Projects \$0.5m
+This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the Board's work publication of material to guide the profession, such as the Board's newsletter Board member professional development policy development and projects, and ongoing costs for the Board's health support program.
+6. Indirect expenditure Indirect expenditure includes Ahpra costs.
+Ahpra supports the work of the National Boards and committees by employing all staff and providing systems and infrastructure to manage core regulatory (registration, notifications, compliance, accreditation, and professional standards) and support services in eight state and territory offices.
+Allocated costs include salaries, systems and communication, property, and administration costs.
+Ahpra's costs for each key activity are as follows: Registration costs \$3.0m (3.5%) Notification costs \$7.2m (6.3%) Compliance \$1.2m (4.7%) Strategic Projects \$0.4m (3.1%) Ahpra costs also include key strategic initiatives for 2023/24 including the continuation of the Transformation program, National Health workforce program, uplift in cyber, security and risk governance.